CodingWithAnxiety/docs-1/content/command-line/concepts/terminal/terminal.md

   - 'paths/computer-science'
 ---

 A **terminal** is a tool for interacting with a computer using text-based commands.
-In the past, terminals were hardware-based systems that printed out typed commands to a dedicated hardware, such as a screen or paper spool.
-Today, terminals have been widely replaced by **Terminal Emulators**, which are GUI apps that can come with additional functionality, such as tabbing interfaces and splitting views.
-The words are used interchangeably in today's development environments.
-Terminals can serve various functions, like running scripts or automating tasks with shell scripts.
+Historically, terminals were hardware devices that output typed commands to a dedicated piece of hardware, such as a screen or paper spool.
+Modern usage has evolved to **Terminal Emulators**, which are graphical applications offering features like tabbed interfaces and split views.
+The terms "terminal" and "terminal emulator" are used interchangeably in current development environments.
+Terminals enable a variety of functions, from running scripts to automating tasks with shell scripts.

-The terminal interacts with a program often referred to as the _shell_, which is the command-line interface that exposes human input from the terminal to the operating system.
-Unlike the terminal, the shell is what actually processes the commands, whereas the terminal is just the text-based interface to interact with the shell.
-Some shells come as standalone terminals as well, such as Powershell or Command Prompt, however, some, such as the Unix BASH (Bourne Again SHell) require a separate terminal program.
+The terminal provides an interface to the _shell_, the command-line interface that conveys human input to the operating system.
+The shell processes commands and returns output, acting as the intermediary between the user and the system's services and files.
+While some command processors, like PowerShell and Command Prompt, incorporate their own user interface, others, such as the Unix BASH (Bourne Again SHell), are accessed through a terminal emulator.

 ## Examples of terminals